Change that leads to better lives

 In summary, our work with C(E)TRs helps:

-• Amplify the voices of autistic people and people with learning disabilities.
+• Amplify the voices of autistic people and people with learning disabilities and their families.

-• Ensure people receive the care they need and deserve.
+• Ensure people receive the care they need and deserve in hospital and in the community.

-• Challenge where poor care and practice occurs and providing safeguards for people in hospital.
+• Challenge where poor care and practice occurs and provide safeguards for people in hospital.

 • Promote positive systemic change.